Tips for Moving with Kids

 Perhaps one of the most stressful aspects of moving for children is the idea of making new friends and leaving their old ones.
 While it is possible you are moving within the same school district, often a move means a new school for the kids.
 Try to meet your new neighbors and find out if they have children who are of a similar age.
 It can relieve quite a bit of stress for children to make new friends before their first day at a new school.
 Throw a housewarming party and invite over your new neighbors!
 As a bonus, they may have recommendations for local Boston babysitters or kid-friendly events and locations.

 Moving to the Boston area is a fun and exciting time, given all of the great options and the vibrancy of the city!
-While moving with children can be extra stressful, use our above tips for making the process as pain-free as possible.
+While moving with kids can be extra stressful, use our above tips for making the process as pain-free as possible.